KAdamek/SMFFT/README.md

 FFT_GPU_external(
 float2 d_input  - complex input (time-domain vectors)
 float2 d_output - FFT result (frequency-domain vectors)
-int N           - FFT size
-int bits        - it is an exponent of radix base, i.e. 2^bits=N );
+);
 this only transfers data to shared memory, call the FFT device function and then writes data back to global memory.

-Function which does the FFT is do_FFT( float2 s_input - shared memory with time-domain vector int N          - FFT size int bits       - it is an exponent of radix base, i.e. 2^bits=N );
+Function which does the FFT is do_FFT( float2 s_input - shared memory with time-domain vector );
 this function perform 'in-place' FFT.